aws-samples/amazon-kendra-faq-refresher/README.md

-# Automated Kendra FAQ Refresher
+# Amazon Kendra FAQ Refresher
 Amazon Kendra is an intelligent search service powered by machine learning (ML).
 Kendra reimagines enterprise search for your websites and applications so your employees and customers can easily find the content they’re looking for, even when it’s scattered across